riophae/eslint-config-riophae/README.md

 ## Usage

-1. `npm install --save-dev eslint eslint-plugin-unicorn eslint-plugin-import eslint-config-riophae`
+1. `npm install --save-dev eslint eslint-plugin-node eslint-plugin-unicorn eslint-plugin-import eslint-config-riophae`
 2. Choose one from these three presets:

     - `riophae` for linting ES6+